jasonbra1n/kathara-spiral/README.md

 ## Features

-- **Customizable Spirals**: Adjust scale (1-100), nodes (5-50), rotation (0-360°), and spiral type (linear or logarithmic).
-- **Layer Controls**: Add up to 100 layers with adjustable ratios, including presets for Golden Ratio (1.618) and Silver Ratio (2.414).
+- **Layered Spirals**: Stack up to 100 layers with adjustable scaling (shrink or grow).
-- **Mirror Effects**: Enable vertical and/or horizontal mirroring with distinct color options for each.
+- **Colored Mirroring**: Vertical, horizontal, or both, with distinct colors for each.
-- **Style Options**: Modify stroke color, line width (1-10), opacity (0-1), background color, gradient strokes, and dashed lines.
-- **Auto-Rotation**: Toggle continuous spiral rotation for dynamic visuals.
-- **Presets**: Choose from predefined configurations like Golden Spiral, Dense Mirror, Minimalist, Star Burst, Double Helix, Nebula, Kaleidoscope, Cosmic Wave, and Fractal Bloom.
-- **High-Resolution Export**: Download your spiral as a 2160x2160 PNG image.
+- **Dynamic Effects**: Auto-rotate, curved lines, gradients, and dashes for visual flair.
+- **Presets**: 12 unique designs, optimized for cosmic and artistic impact.
-- **Responsive Design**: Works seamlessly on mobile (with pinch-to-zoom and swipe-to-rotate) and desktop devices.
+- **Responsive**: Works on desktop and mobile with touch controls.
-- **Undo/Reset**: Revert to previous states or reset to defaults with a 10-step undo history.
+- **Export**: Download high-res PNGs (2160x2160).

+## Topics

+- canvas
+- javascript
+- spiral-generator
+- visual-art
+- web-app
+- interactive
+- cosmic-design
+- geometry

 ## Usage